OrrinGradwell/RuneSeal/README.md

 # RuneSeal 🪙

 **CLI-first, containerized, and cryptographically mindful secrets vault.**

-Built for developers, by developers—with no browser UI, no gimmicks, and no compromise on control.
+Built for developers, by developers — with no browser UI, no gimmicks, and no compromise on control.

 ---